JuanFlorez1326/SuperLikers-App/README.md

 Run `ionic serve` for a dev server.
 Navigate to `http://localhost:8100/`.
 The application will automatically reload if you change any of the source files.

+Wait a few seconds while the server starts automatically, that server is responsible for skipping the `cors` in the application.

 ## Install packages

 Run `npm install` to install all the necessary packages.